CRANBERRY CHOCOLATE PECAN PIE — Fresh cranberries, dark chocolate and pecans come together in this decadent holiday pie.

 You do need to bake the crust for this pie for about 10 minutes before you add the filling and finish baking.

 Just make sure you put some pie weights, or do what I did.
-Line your unbaked crust with parchment paper or foil, then fill it with uncooked rice.
+Line your unbaked crust with parchment paper or foil, then fill it with uncooked rice or dry beans.

 If you don’t weight down your crust, the sides will slide right down to the bottom of the pie pan.
 Take it from someone with experience!